Skip to content Skip to sidebar Skip to footer

 Kotor; Credit: CroisiEurope

-One might question the rationale behind selecting Montenegro for a movie shoot.
-However, Angelina Jolie, the movie’s director, picked Montenegro as a filming location after visiting the country in 2007 and being impressed by its natural splendor and cultural significance.
+Angelina Jolie, the movie’s director, also elaborated how she picked Montenegro as a filming location after visiting the country in 2007 and being impressed by its natural splendour and cultural significance.
 This decision highlights the exceptional beauty of Montenegro.
 Additionally, the film crew utilized drones to capture aerial footage of Kotor and Cetinje, which allowed them to exhibit the stunning Montenegrin landscape.

 728*90